Sergiolopezflores/Gadget-Accessible-Electromagnetic-Fault-Injection/Electromagnetic Data Acquisition and System Design.md

 Figure 5: Pin connections between the LCD screen and the Arduino.
 </p>

-Near-Field Probe: Among the available probes for measurement collection, we selected one that allows us to position the probe as close  to the CPU as possible, covering the largest possible surface area (shown in Figure~\ref{fig:sonda}).
+Near-Field Probe: Among the available probes for measurement collection, we selected one that allows us to position the probe as close  to the CPU as possible, covering the largest possible surface area (shown in Figure 6b).
 This choice maximizes the spatial resolution of the electromagnetic field readings near the CPU.

-The detection device probe is connected to the analog input A0 (yellow cable) on the Arduino, through a voltage divider with a 1 MΩ resistor (shown in Figure~\ref{fig:conex_sonda}).
+The detection device probe is connected to the analog input A0 (yellow cable) on the Arduino, through a voltage divider with a 1 MΩ resistor (shown in Figure 6b).
 This setup enhances the sensitivity of the measurements, enabling a more precise detection of variations in electromagnetic emissions.

 In Figure 1, the final setup of the EM-SENSE equipment is illustrated, capturing electromagnetic emissions while executing a software block.
 This configuration represents the operational scenario used for data collection and assessment of emissions.